SerrySingh/apache-docker/README.md

 If successful, you should see a message indicating that Docker is working.

-# Setting up for How to share docker container in DockerHub Account through Jenkins (CI/CD).
+# * How to share docker container in DockerHub Account through Jenkins (CI/CD).

 ## Open Jenkins
 1. Navigate to the Jenkins Dashboard.